mnot/I-D/h2-cache-digest/draft.md

 stored CACHE_DIGESTs for its origin.
 Servers MUST treat an empty Digest-Value with a RESET flag set as effectively clearing all stored digests for that origin.

+A client can indicate what responses it has fresh in cache by sending one or more CACHE_DIGESTs with the STALE flag unset. when all such CACHE_DIGESTs sent since the start of the connection (or the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of fresh cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last STALE CACHE_DIGEST.
+Note that this does not need to include any responses cached since the beginning of the connection or sending of the RESET flag, as appropriate.

+Likewise, a client can indicate what responses it has stale in cache by sending one or more CACHE_DIGESTs with the STALE flag set.
+When all such CACHE_DIGESTs sent since the start of the connection (or since the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of stale cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last STALE CACHE_DIGEST, with the same caveats as above.

+CACHE_DIGEST can be computed to include cached responses' ETags, as indicated by the VALIDATORS flag.
+This information can be used by servers to decide what kinds of responses to push to clients;
+for example, a stale response that hasn't changed could be refreshed with a 304 (Not Modified) response; one that has changed can be replaced with a 200 (OK) response, whether the cached response was fresh or stale.

 CACHE_DIGEST has no defined meaning when sent from servers to clients, and MAY be ignored.

 ~~~~